marcellomaugeri/euler-swap/README.md

 ### Constant Product

 This is the traditional Uniswap2 curve that preserves the product of the two reserves.
-The larger a swap, the higher the price impact.
-Furthermore, the more profitable it is to arbitrage a disbalanced pool back to its wider market price.
+The larger a swap, the higher the price impact and the more profitable it is to arbitrage a disbalanced pool back to its wider market price.